 The Babylonians believed that each of these objects was related to a different deity, and their calendar used a seven-day week.
 The practice of naming the seven visible objects of the solar system still continues to this day.
 Each of the English words for the day of the week comes from an old name for a god or goddess.
+In English this is a mixture of both Norse and Roman gods, but in other languages the connection to the Roman names of the planets is more apparent.

-Weekday Object
+Weekday Object Related Norse Diety Spanish equivalent

-Sunday Sun
+Sunday Sun Domingo

-Monday Moon
+Monday Moon Lunes

-Tuesday Mars
+Tuesday Mars Tyr Martes

-Wednesday Mercury
+Wednesday Mercury Woden (also Odin) Miércoles

-Thursday Jupiter
+Thursday Jupiter Thor Jueves

-Friday Venus
+Friday Venus Frige (also Freyr) Viernes

-Saturday Saturn
+Saturday Saturn Sábado